What To Do When You Can’t Sleep: 21 Science-Backed Tips

 5. Repeat this method at least four times.

-12. Consider Taking Melatonin
+14. Consider Taking Melatonin

 Melatonin is produced in the pineal gland of your brain, which transforms serotonin into melatonin based on your internal body clock.
 When melatonin levels rise in your body, your blood pressure and body temperature can lower, helping put you in the mood for sleep.
-Different factors can affect how long it takes for melatonin to work, such as your age, caffeine intake, light exposure, body size, and tobacco use.
+Different factors can affect how long it takes for melatonin sleeping pills to work, such as your age, caffeine intake, light exposure, body size, and tobacco use.

 Whether you prefer to listen to sounds of a calming stream, heavy rainfall, or the air conditioner, soft ambient noises have been shown to improve sleep quality and help people fall asleep up to 38% faster.
+But sleep medication should be your very last resort, as you may not want to become reliant on it.

-13. Put Your Phone Across the Room
+15. Put Your Phone Across the Room

 If you’re guilty of grabbing your phone after a few minutes of tossing and turning (no judgment), you might want to consider switching off the screen and placing your phone across the room so it’s harder to reach for at night.

-14. Listen to Ambient Noise
+16. Listen to Ambient Noise

 Different ambient noises, like white, pink, or brown noise, can be helpful to ease sleep troubles.
 While white noise is often associated with sleep sounds, there are other types of noise that can be great for helping you get a better night’s sleep.